kiran-sumant/ObsidianKM/Projects/Project Notes/Webinar Notes.md

 | Time is for gathering<br>publishable data or<br>exploratory research | Decisions made taking into<br>account the bigger picture &<br>business goals of organisation |
 | Collegiate, knowledge sharing                                        | Commercial-in-confidence                                                                     |

+## Behavoural Question

+- Describe a situation when you needed to persuade others to take up your idea?
+How did you convince them to agree with you?
+- Can you give an example when you have taken the initiative to make an improvement to a process?
+- Tell us about a situation in which you had to adjust to changes over which you had no control.
+How did you handle it?
+- Describe a situation where you were faced with competing demands to multiple deadlines.
+How did you manage your workload?